Micro Machines (video game): Development

 The development team did not have access to official Nintendo documents, and their knowledge of the NES's hardware came from reverse engineering.
 They chose recognisable household environments such as tables, although the NES's limited graphics capabilities necessitates repetition.
 Artist Paul Perrot converted the California Buggy Boys graphics using Deluxe Paint and a cross compiler.
 According to Graham, the team tried to keep the tracks short, as they were considered more enjoyable.
 Graham stated that the artificial intelligence (AI) is basic by modern standards, and that it was difficult to replicate the multiplayer experience in single-player mode.
 The AI consisted of invisible arrows, which directed computer-controlled vehicles.
 Graham stated that split screen was not viable on the NES, and that the single-screen system was something that he was eager to try.
 He further stated that he was "very happy" with the multiplayer mode, saying it is the best part of the game and made the single player mode "boring" in comparison.
 He was very pleased when Richard Darling stated that Micro Machines is the best game they had ever made.
 Another multiplayer mode was shown at the Consumer Electronics Show, but was discontinued due to requiring a network.

 Micro Machines was completed in September 1990.
 It was not submitted to quality assurance, so a major bug that caused the game to crash was discovered near completion.
 The bug occurred when the player tried to reverse on the first race, but none of the testers thought to do so as they thought it was so easy.
 It was determined that just one binary bit was wrong, but many buggy ROM chips had already been manufactured, so a device akin to a miniature Game Genie was installed in the cartridges to correct it.
-Micro Machines was released for the NES by Camerica in 1991.
-Nintendo wanted development halted because Codemasters did not have a licence from them, and sued Galoob over the sales of the Game Genie.
-Courts ruled in Galoob's favour, Nintendo appealed, and the ruling was upheld.
-The legal issues meant that sales of the NES version were not as good as hoped.